Please or

 WrapperManager.signalStopping(n):

 If the shutdown procedure sometimes takes a long time, one alternative to setting a long timeout is to periodically call the WrapperManager.signalStopping(n) method.
-This method let the Wrapper know that the JVM is alive and the application's shutdown is going well.
+This method lets the Wrapper know that the JVM is alive and the application's shutdown is going well.
 The report will be repeated as many times as needed.
 Therefore, that additional time is required, and it may take much longer time on the shutdown.

 WARNING

-While the ability is there, be aware that setting this property to "0" (zero) (= disable Timeout) or some large value will mean that the Wrapper's ability to detect a JVM hang during the shutdown phase will be disabled.
+While the ability is there, be aware that setting this property value to "0" (zero) (= disable Timeout) or some large value will mean that the Wrapper's ability to detect a JVM hang during the shutdown phase will be disabled.

 WARNING